Skip to main content

 You should still save this image as a transparent PNG, but ensure that the white portion is a part of the image.

 Adding a graphical white panel behind our logo, and still saving it out as a transparent PNG, means we solve both problems.
-The logo will look exactly as it used to in light mode, and the hard edges of your background will only become visible when the background colour changes.
+The logo will look exactly as it used to in light mode, and the hard edges of your background will only become visible when the background color changes.

 You can get even get creative with this by hiding some details that only become visible when the lights go out.